Submit Your Short Film

 FREQUENTLY ASKED QUESTIONS

-The time limit of :30 is not an exact cut-off point — but a highly recommended TRT.
+The time limit of :40m is our exact cut-off point.
 The way we program — showing as many different types of film in 90-minute blocks — makes it difficult to show many longer films.
 In addition, when we receive multiple films of the same theme/subject matter, we often tend to program those with stronger storytelling, which are often the shorter versions.
-That said, we have screened exceptional films up to :30 in the past.
+That said, we have screened exceptional films up to :30m in the past.
 In our experience, most 20-minute films could be re-edited to a much stronger 12-minute piece.
 One piece of advice we learned in film school was, “That’s a nice 13-minute movie.
 But it is a fabulous 9-minute film.”
 Ask yourself the same thing and really think about it.

 DO YOU ACCEPT MUSIC VIDEOS?